Public Health in Portugal

 Once you get into the specific PHR, you'll have 5 internships:

-- Community Medicine - lasts 12 months - takes place in your chosen local Public Health Service - you are supposed to learn what a local public health service does, the community you now serve and what are the daily tasks of a Public Health professional.
+- Community Medicine - 12 months - takes place in your chosen local Public Health service - you are supposed to learn what a local public health service does, the community you now serve and what are the daily tasks of a Public Health doctor.

-- Public Health specialization course - lasts 12 months - takes place in a recognized academic institution by the Public Health Committee of the Doctors' National Professional Association (Colégio de Especialidade de Saúde Pública da Ordem dos Médicos) - You are supposed to learn about the main public health related sciences.
+- Public Health specialization course - 12 months - takes place in a recognized academic institution by the Public Health Committee of the Portuguese Medical Association (Colégio de Especialidade de Saúde Pública da Ordem dos Médicos) - You are supposed to learn about the main public health related sciences.
 It is similar to the academic part of a masters in public health.
-There are currently 3 institutions in Portugal providing this training, but some residents have chosen to do a masters in the UK, Sweden and the Netherlands, for example.
+There are currently 2 institutions in Portugal providing this training (National School of Public Health, ENSP-NOVA; Instituto Superior de Saúde Pública da Universidade do Porto, ISPUP), but some residents can choose to do a masters in the UK, Sweden or the Netherlands, for example.

-- Intervention - lasts 9-10 months - takes place in your local public health service - you are supposed to design, implement and evaluate a public health related intervention.
+- Intervention - 9-10 months - takes place in your local Public Health service - you are supposed to design, implement and evaluate a public health related intervention.

-- Consulting or auditing - lasts 5 months - takes place at a local, regional or national public health related service - your are supposed to design and perform an audit related to a public health topic or service.
+- Consulting or auditing - 5 months - takes place at a local, regional or national Public Health related service - you are supposed to design and perform an audit related to a public health topic or service.

-- Optional - lasts 3 months - takes place at a local, regional, national or international public health related service - you are supposed to design and deliver on an internship of your choice, as long as it is related with public health and has the initial approval of the hosting institution and the Public Health Committee of the Doctors' National Professional Association (Colégio de Especialidade de Saúde Pública da Ordem dos Médicos).
+- Optional - 3 months - takes place at a local, regional, national or international public health related service - you are supposed to design and deliver on an internship of your choice, as long as it is related with public health and has the initial approval of the hosting institution and the Public Health Committee of the Portuguese Medical Association (Colégio de Especialidade de Saúde Pública da Ordem dos Médicos).

 End of training assessment method